-In infants and newborns, the most common reason for surgical resection of the small intestine is necrotizing enterocolitis, a condition characterized by tissue loss within the intestines.
+In infants and newborns, the most common reason for surgical resection of the small intestine is necrotizing enterocolitis, a condition characterized by tissue loss of the intestines.
 Specifically, the lining of the intestinal wall dies and falls off.
 The lining of the intestine is where absorption occurs.
 The cause for this tissue loss is not always understood, but usually necessitates the surgical removal of the affected portion of the small intestine.
 Necrotizing enterocolitis most often occurs in infants that are premature or have an underlying illness.

-Additional conditions that can lead to surgical resection of a portion of the small intestine in newborns include congenital defects of the bowel such as midgut volvulus, a condition in which a portion of the bowel is twisted back around itself; omphalocele, a birth defect in which a portion of the intestine and other abdominal structures stick out from the bellybutton; gastroschisis, a birth defect in which a portion of the intestine stick out through a hole on one side of umbilical cord; and meconium ileus, a condition associated with cystic fibrosis that is characterized by obstruction of the intestine by meconium, the dark sticky substance that is normally present in the intestine at birth.
-Abnormal development before birth can result in narrowing (atresia) of portions of the small intestine can also result in short bowel syndrome.
+Additional conditions that can lead to surgical resection of a portion of the small intestine in newborns include congenital defects of the bowel such as midgut volvulus, a condition in which a portion of the bowel is twisted back around itself; omphalocele, a birth defect in which a portion of the intestine and other abdominal structures stick out from the bellybutton; gastroschisis, a birth defect in which a portion of the intestine sticks out through a hole on one side of umbilical cord; and meconium ileus, a condition associated with cystic fibrosis that is characterized by obstruction of the intestine by meconium, the dark sticky substance that is normally present in the intestine at birth.
+Abnormal intestinal development before birth can result in narrowing (atresia) of portions of the small intestine and can result in short bowel syndrome.
 Certain congenital diseases of the gastrointestinal tract such as microvillus inclusion disease may cause such severe impairment of absorption as to mimic short bowel syndrome.
 Hirschsprung’s disease may in rare instances extend into the small intestine and can also result in short bowel syndrome.

 In some cases, newborns can be born with a shortened bowel that is present at birth (congenital short bowel syndrome).
 The exact cause of a short bowel in these cases is not fully understood and several different theories have been proposed.
 More research is necessary to determine what factors ultimately lead to congenital short bowel syndrome.

-In older children and adults, causes of short bowel syndrome include Crohn’s disease; folding of portion of the intestines into another portion (intussusception); damage to the small intestines because of trauma; damage to the small intestines from lack of blood flow (ischemia) due to a blocked blood vessel, diseases of the blood vessels, or overactive blood clotting disorders (hypercoagulable states); damage to the small intestine from cancer or from the treatment of cancer including surgical removal of a cancerous section of the small intestine or radiation enteritis.
+In older children and adults, causes of short bowel syndrome include Crohn’s disease; folding of a portion of the intestines into another portion (intussusception); damage to the small intestines because of trauma; damage to the small intestines from lack of blood flow (ischemia) due to a blocked blood vessel, diseases of the blood vessels, or overactive blood clotting disorders (hypercoagulable states); damage to the small intestine from cancer or from the treatment of cancer including surgical removal of a cancerous section of the small intestine or radiation enteritis.
 Radiation enteritis is damage to the lining of the intestine because of radiation therapy and can affect both the small and large intestines.

 The removal or loss of a segment of the small intestine does not necessarily result in short bowel syndrome.
 Often, additional factors play a role in the eventual development of the disorder.
 Such factors include the following: the specific segment of the intestines that is lost, the remaining length of the small intestines, whether the colon is intact, whether the valve at the junction of the small and large intestines (ileocecal valve) is intact, the presence and nature of any underlying disease, and the age and overall health of the individual.
-Also, the remaining healthy small intestine will undergo a process of adaptation with time, and the intestinal lining may grow larger (hypertrophy) and ultimately absorb more, which may lessen an individual’s particular symptoms.
+Also, with appropriate rehabilitation, the remaining healthy small intestine will undergo a process of adaptation with time, and the intestinal lining may grow larger (hypertrophy) and ultimately absorb more, which may lessen an individual’s particular symptoms.